-“Poor people in Kenya are not able to survive as individuals, but as part of a group where everyone knows each other.
+“Poor people in Kenya don’t live isolated, solitary lives, and if they did, it would be much harder to survive.
+Instead, they live in collective groups, where everyone knows each other.
 They know who has been to hospital or to the doctor,” explains Jan-Martin Hunderi.

 On this basis, DataDrivenFinance created a system that provides life insurance for one American dollar a year.

 If a customer falls ill (and has high treatment expenses), he or she can make a claim to the insurance company via their mobile phone.
 When DataDrivenFinance receives the message, the system will automatically select five persons registered in the customer’s immediate social network.
 These will then be asked to confirm whether the customer’s claim is legitimate.
 And all this takes place via a mobile phone.